The New Video of One of the Scariest Places on Earth

 About 100 feet away from where the above video was shot, the glacier actually sits on the seafloor.
 The Icefin team hasn’t released video of that area yet, but they have released this still image:

-Thwaites Glacier is a scientific two-fer.
+Thwaites Glacier is a scientific twofer.
 It is important, first, because it is huge.
-It contains enough freshwater to raise global sea levels by more than a foot and a half, and it braces the entire West Antarctic Ice Sheet, which could raise sea levels by almost 10 feet if it pooled away.
+It contains enough fresh water to raise global sea levels by more than a foot and a half, and it braces the entire West Antarctic Ice Sheet, which could raise sea levels by almost 10 feet if it pooled away.
 But Thwaites is also important because it is physically mysterious.
 In its enormous size and ominous future rest the answers to some of the biggest unresolved questions in climate science.
 As Andrea Dutton, a geologist at the University of Wisconsin who was not connected to the new research, told me by email: “Understanding the dynamics where the Thwaites is pinned to the sea floor is crucial to predicting the future of the world’s coastlines.”

 One of the biggest mysteries is more than 40 years old.
 In 1978, the British glaciologist John Mercer noticed that West Antarctica, which looks like a solid plain of ice from space, does not sit on a stable foundation.
 If you took all the ice away, he said, West Antarctica would look more like an archipelago of little rocky islands, and its seafloor would slope down toward the South Pole.
-That may sound like a geographic curiosity, but in a world like ours it tees up a potential calamity.
+That may sound like a geographic curiosity, but in a world like ours, it tees up a potential calamity.

+Read: An ancient city’s demise hints at a hidden risk of sea-level rise

 If Thwaites and other West Antarctic glaciers were to start melting—perhaps due to a “CO2 greenhouse effect,” Mercer wrote—then they would begin to recede along that sloping seafloor.
 As the glaciers bled water, they would retreat, following the seabed as it got deeper and deeper.
 But as the seafloor deepened, so too would the glaciers, exposing more and more of their icy fronts to the warm ocean waters.
 These warm waters would cause the glaciers to melt even faster—leading them to retreat into even deeper waters, exposing even more of their ice.
 It would be an unstoppable feedback loop, Mercer warned.
-And once it started, it would result in the “rapid deglaciation of West Antarctica”—and become the “first disastrous consequences of rising CO2 levels.”
+And once it started, it would result in the “rapid deglaciation of West Antarctica”—and become the “first disastrous consequence of rising CO2 levels.”

 The cramped place shown in the film, with its dusty currents and dirty ceiling, is ground zero for that process.
 And before a few weeks ago, nobody had seen it before: “We’ve literally never been down to a grounding line with a camera,” Alexander Robel, a glaciologist at Georgia Tech who was not connected with the project, told me.
 Scientists have had to imagine it, using computer models and their knowledge of physics to constrain how it might work.
 Now there’s footage.

 The grounding line was hard to access partly because Thwaites is hard to access.
 “It’s a thousand miles from the nearest field station, and in an area with notoriously bad weather,” Robel said.
-This year, the National Science Foundation and a number of other government-sponsored agencies tried to solve that problem by bringing many teams there at once.
+This year, the National Science Foundation and a number of other government-sponsored agencies tried to solve that problem by taking many teams there at once.

 Schmidt and her colleagues spent four and a half weeks on the ice, from late December to January.
 But because of how long it took to set up the robot and drill through the ice, they conducted all of their five robotic dives—each of which takes nearly 12 hours—in just three days’ time.
 You can do the math on their sleep schedule.
 “We were pretty roasted,” she said.